katerena/curriculum/courses/meta/README.md

 Learning Goal: Explore possibilities and limitations of current set-up, particulalry by identifying some outstanding projects and ideas and articulating them here.

-Reflection: Already, one idea hasb een to just migrate tasks upwards if I get too excited (e.g., some of the tasks marked as completed from last week were actually initially here, but I got over-excited).
+Reflection: Already, one idea has been to just migrate tasks upwards if I get too excited (e.g., some of the tasks marked as completed from last week were actually initially here, but I got over-excited).
 The core difference between the weeks is off-time, and opportunity to dwell in the subsconscious on the various ideas, and allow them to germinate/rise/insert-cooking-metaphor here.

-- [ ] Develop several of own courses, such as German; Qual; or some arts and crafts stuff; blogging and memoiring; horror, short story writing, readings, etc, songwriting, whatever is in Evernote or Pinterest, etc
-- [ ] Make initial comments on possible benefits of integrations
+- [X] Implement a Jupyter Notebook that updates the today.txt, which is then included in the output
-- [ ] Make more progress on recording and storing portfolio project  information, particularly the song and the game design characters, and write a script to combine the header+(items)+footer HTML to make a landing page
+- [X] MVP script to combine the header+(items)+footer HTML to make a landing page
+- [ ] Support for writing files out; MVP should prevent overwriting if not all lines successfully ingensted and the two following features.
+- [ ] First, support changing metadata through iPyInteract: eg, be able to search through by metadata, and update it, such as Sategory, etc.
+- [ ] Second, support renaming a magic word into another magic word, such as "Curriculum" into "Author" or "Photo-Credit" into "Photo Credit."
+Note that this would also involve savign as a python file the current enum, and making another enum, and then defining which one is used.
+Another field in courseDesc could be _interpreter_, which would involve [dynamic module loading](http://stackoverflow.com/questions/951124/dynamic-loading-of-python-modules).
+- [ ] MVP for recording and storing portfolio project information
+- [ ] As examples of portfolio projects, use the music-text song and the game design characters

 ## Week 3